alexpotato/qrcodescavenger/README.md

 ## Playing

-* Use a phone/tablet etc to scan QR code 1
 * Make sure your phone is on the same network as the webserver.
 * Use the phone to lookup QR `1` and it should take you to the first clue
+* Keep going till you get to the "End" page
 * Have fun!

 ## Playing Again